futomtom/CodeChallenge/README.md

 * xcconfig for different build setting
 * Support login & logout, when they log in will display weather of last zip code.
 * Use extension for code resue
-* Seperate Viewcontrol, Service, Network, Model
+* Seperate ViewController, Service, Network, Model